chaselgrove/python-xnat/doc/doc.rst

 Scan objects should not be instantiated directly, but should be accessed using the scan attribute of experiment objects.

 connection
+    The connection object for the scan.

 project
+    The project object for the scan.

 subject
+    The subject object for the scan.

 experiment
+    The experiment object for the scan.

 id
+    The scan ID.

 pyxnat_scan
+    The pyxnat Scan object for the scan.

 xml
+    The XNAT XML for the scan.

 resources
+    A dictionary of resources for this scan.
+Keys are resource labels.

 Reconstruction Objects
 ----------------------